Chertoganov/first_project/README.md

 jupyter notebook

-but if you want to run program on Google Colab then open Google Colab:
+If you want to run program on Google Colab then open Google Colab:

 https://colab.research.google.com/